jevinskie/mDNSResponder/mDNSWindows/README.txt

 ToolWin32.mcp is a CodeWarrior project (CodeWarrior for Windows version 8).
 ToolWin32.vcproj is a Visual Studio .NET 7 project.
-These projects build Tool.c to make rendezvous.exe, a small Windows command-line tool to do all the standard Rendezvous stuff on Windows.
+These projects build Tool.c to make DNSServiceTest.exe, a small Windows command-line tool to do all the standard DNS-SD stuff on Windows.
 It has the following features:

 - Browse for browsing and/or registration domains.
 - Browse for services.